The Jewish Juggler

 It’s All Connected

 When you first learn to juggle, it’s tempting to focus on just one ball.
-You watch the one in your hand.
-You track it carefully.
-You try to control it.
+You watch the one in your hand, you track it carefully and you try to control it.
 But the moment your attention narrows too tightly, the rest of the pattern collapses.
-The balls in the air don’t…
+Juggling only works when you…

 Let’s Juggle!